Amiramor95/accendoTest_BE/README.md

 2. **Collection**:
     ```bash
-    The 'Software Engineer Technical Test' collection include both of the api.
+    The 'Software Engineer Technical Test' collection included both of the APIs.
     ```

 3. **API**